Get research experience and work towards a master’s qualification by undertaking a research project in your final year of this four-year programme.

 Courses offering an integrated master's year

-The below links will take you to the relevant MSci course page on The University of Manchester website.
+The below links will take you to the relevant MSci course page (2020 entry) on The University of Manchester website.